Wave asymptotics for waveguides and manifolds with infinite cylindrical ends: Two term wave expansions

-The assumption that there is a resonance-free region of the form (\ref{eq:resfree}) follows from the seemingly weaker assumption that the bound (\ref{eq:resolveassumption}) on the cut-off resolvent holds for $\lambda \in \Real$, $|\lambda|>\lambda_0-1$.
-By \cite[Theorem 5.6]{ch-da} this implies the existence of a resonance-free region of the form (\ref{eq:resfree}), with a corresponding estimate on the cut-off resolvent there.
-Note that by \cite[Theorem 3.1]{ch-da} and \cite[Sections 3.2, 3.3]{ch-da} this bound on the resolvent for $-\Delta_X$ ( or $-\Delta_X+V$, for a large class of $V\in C_c^\infty(X;\Real)$) holds for the examples of manifolds $X$ in Sections \ref{ex:non1} and \ref{ex:3fun1}.
+\begin{rmk} The assumption that there is a resonance-free region of the form (\ref{eq:resfree}) follows from the seemingly weaker assumption that the bound (\ref{eq:resolveassumption}) on the cut-off resolvent holds for $\lambda \in \Real$, $|\lambda|>\lambda_0-1$.
+By \cite[Theorem 5.6]{ch-da} this implies the existence of a resonance-free region of the form (\ref{eq:resfree}) with $N_1=N_2+1$, with a corresponding estimate on the cut-off resolvent there.
+Note that by \cite[Theorem 3.1]{ch-da} and \cite[Sections 3.2, 3.3]{ch-da} this bound on the resolvent for $-\Delta_X$ (or $-\Delta_X+V$, for a large class of $V\in C_c^\infty(X;\Real)$) holds for the examples of manifolds $X$ in Sections \ref{ex:non1} and \ref{ex:3fun1}.
 Moreover, \cite[Theorem 3.1]{ch-da} gives a more general method of constructing manifolds and Schr\"odinger operators for which such an estimate holds.
+The paper \cite{ch-da3} includes classes of domains $\Omega \subset \Real^d$ for which the Dirichlet Laplacian satisfies the conditions of the theorem.
+These include the planar waveguides described in Section \ref{ss:waveguides}.
+Thus Theorem \ref{thm:t1intro} follows from Theorem \ref{thm:wavedecay}. \end{rmk}